-For determining the actuarial determined contributions, the post-retirement mortality tables for nondisabled retirees is a blend of the Annuitant and Employee RP-2014 generational mortality tables with blue collar adjustment projected with Scale BB.
+For determining the actuarial determined contributions, the post-retirement mortality tables for nondisabled retirees is a blend of the Annuitant and Employee RP-2014 generational mortality tables with blue collar adjustment projected with scale BB.
 The pre-retirement off-duty mortality tables are adjusted to 55% of the RP-2014 mortality tables for active employees.
 The on-duty mortality rate is 0.00020.

 At least every five years, FPPA's Board of Directors, in accordance with best practices, reviews its economic and demographic actuarial assumptions.
 At its July 2018 meeting, the Board of Directors reviewed and approved recommended changes to the actuarial assumptions.
 The recommendations were made by FPPA's actuaries, Gabriel, Roeder, Smith & Co., based upon their analysis of past experience and expectations of the future.
-The assumption changes were effective for actuarial valuations beginning January 1, 2019 and were used in the rollforward calculation of total pension liability as of December 31, 2018.
-Actuarial assumptions effective for actuarial valuations prior to January 1, 2019 were used in the determination of the actuarially determined contributions as of December 31, 2018.
+The assumption changes were effective for actuarial valuations beginning January 1, 2020, and were used in the rollforward calculation of total pension liability as of December 31, 2019.
+Actuarial assumptions effective for actuarial valuations prior to January 1, 2020, were used in the determination of the actuarially determined contributions as of December 31, 2019.
 The actuarial assumptions impact actuarial factors for benefit purposes such as purchases of service credit and other benefits where actuarial factors are used.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation (assumed at 2.5%).
-Best estimates of arithmetic real rates of return for each major asset class included in the fund's target asset allocation as of December 31, 2019 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the fund's target asset allocation as of December 31, 2020 are summarized in the following table:

-Target Long-Term Expected

-Asset Class Allocation Rate Of Return
+Asset Class Target Allocation Long-Term Expected Rate of Return

-Global equity 38.00% 7.00%

-Equity long/short 8.00% 6.00%

-Private markets 25.00% 9.20%

-Fixed income 15.00% 5.20%

-Absolute return 8.00% 5.50%

-Managed futures 4.00% 5.00%
+Global Equity 39% 8.20%

+Equity Long/Short 8% 6.90%

+Private Markets 26% 10.60%

+Fixed Income 15% 9.30%

+Absolute Return 10% 5.60%

-Cash 2.00% 2.52%
+Cash 2% 2.30%

-Total 100.00%
+Total 100%